Author: Cliff Mann / Editor: Jason Kendall / Reviewer: Martin Dore / Codes: CAP25, HAP23 / Published: 24/10/2013 / Review Date: 24/10/2016

 (i) Assessment of time of rhythm onset

 The most important ED determination in AF is the probable duration of the dysrhythmia.
+It is important as it allows the clinician to determine whether a rate or rhythm control strategy is in the best interest.

 Some patients present with what has often been called Fast AF.
 This is a misnomer since all patients in AF have chaotic atrial electrical activity with no discernible pattern, so the description fast which implies a contradistinction to slow is incorrect.
 The correct description is AF with a fast /slow / controlled ventricular response.